 The contribution requirement for active employees is governed by § 51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
 Employees are required to contribute 5.00% of their compensation toward their retirement.
-HRSD's contractually required employer contribution rate for the year ended June 30, 2022 was 7.06% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
+HRSD's contractually required employer contribution rate for the year ended June 30, 2023 was 7.06% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.

 These rates, when combined with employee contributions, are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employer contributions to the pension plan were \$3,441,000 and \$3,453,000 for the years ended June 30, 2022 and 2021, respectively.
+Contributions to the pension plan from HRSD were \$3,592,000 and \$3,441,000 for the years ended June 30, 2023 and 2022, respectively.